Heracleum mantegazzianum: Description

 Giant hogweed typically grows to heights of 2 to 5 m.
 Under ideal conditions, a plant can reach a height of 5.5 m.
 The leaves are incised and deeply lobed.
 A mature plant has very large leaves, 1-1.5 m wide, sometimes even up to 2.6 m wide and up to 3 m long and a stout, bright green stem with extensive dark reddish-purple splotches and prominent coarse white hairs, especially at the base of the leaf stalk.
-Hollow, ridged stems are 3–8 cm in diameter, occasionally up to 12.5 cm diameter, and can grow to more than 4 m high.
+The hollow, ridged stems are 3–8 cm in diameter, occasionally reaching 12.5 cm diameter, and can grow to more than 4 m high.
 Dark red spots on the stem each surround a single hair.
-The umbrella-shaped inflorescence, called a compound umbel, may be up to 100 cm in diameter across its flat top.
+The umbrella-shaped inflorescence, known as a compound umbel, can reach a diameter of up to 100 cm across its flat top.
 The flowers are white or greenish white and may be radially symmetrical or strongly bilaterally symmetrical (zygomorphic).
-The fruit is a schizocarp, producing seeds in dry, flattened, oval pairs.
-The seeds are approximately 1 cm long, with a broadly rounded base and broad marginal ridges, coloured tan with brown lines (so-called oil tubes) running 3/4 of the seed's length.
+The fruit is a schizocarp, producing dry, flattened, oval seeds in pairs.
+The seeds are approximately 1 cm long, with a broadly rounded base and broad marginal ridges.
+They are coloured tan with brown lines (so-called oil tubes) running 3/4 of the seed's length.